 Fire Adapted Communities Programs

-As the umbrella organization for the national Fire Adapted Communities Learning Network, we take lessons learned in Northern California to help communities across the country live more safely with fire.
-We also empower people to become fire-ready through the Community Navigators Project.
+As the umbrella organization for the national Fire Adapted Communities Learning Network, we help communities across the country live more safely with fire.
+This team also staffs the Community Navigators Project, which supports communities in building the capacity to partner with federal land management agencies.

 Fire Adapted Communities Learning Network